ARYANKUMAR1310/ScoutIQ/README.md

 ## AI usage

-Used AI mainly for debugging, structuring parts of the app, and improving edge case handling.
+Used ChatGPT codex and Claude code mainly for debugging, structuring parts of the app, and improving edge case handling.
 Final decisions and implementation were done manually.